gavdraper/gavdraper.github.io/_drafts/clustered-vs-nonclustered-indexes.markdown

 1. Takes up more space as the index data is stored twice, once in the index and once in the actual table.
 1. Have a performance overhead as from the leaf node you need to do a lookup back to the actual table to get any data that is not in the index.

-### NonClustered Includes ###
+#### Key Lookups ####
-So one of the cons of a NonClustered index is you have to do a lookup back to the data once you've found your item in the index (Assuming the index doesn't contain all the data required by your query).
-With SQL Server you can add Include Fields to your NonClustered indexes this is extra fields you can store in your index but it wont be sorted, this allows you to make your index cover more queries without having to do lookups for data that doesn't need to be sorted.
+One of the cons of a NonClustered index is you have to do a lookup back to the data once you've found your item in the leaf node of the index (Assuming the index doesn't contain all the data required by your query).

-Lets say we have the following table with sample data
+Lets take a look at what this mean and how it can affect performance...

+If you want to follow along this query will setup a table with some seed data.

 {% highlight sql %}
 DROP TABLE [User]